 26 Apr What are the Legal Requirements for Duct Cleaning?

-There are many regulations and safety procedures for commercial properties that determine how equipment is installed and maintained.
+Many regulations and safety procedures for commercial properties determine how equipment is installed and maintained.
 Over recent years, the importance of clean and safe working conditions has improved a great deal with new health and safety rules being introduced.
 Duct cleaning falls into this category, ensuring that air quality in working environments meets a certain standard.
 Several regulations mean there is a legal requirement for duct cleaning.

 Health & Safety Work Act 1974

 Introduced several decades ago, the Health & Safety Work Act 1974 enforces a common duty of care for employees and visitors.

 Similarly to the law above, The Occupiers Liability Act 1984 states that occupiers of a property have a duty of care to those within.